 Fact about surgical error claims

-Surgical errors are injuries or any form of harm caused by a mistake made by a doctor during a surgical process, which could have been avoided if the doctor was more cautious or careful during the surgical procedure.
+Surgical errors are injuries or any form of harm caused by a mistake made by a doctor during a surgical process, which could have been avoided if the doctor was more cautious or careful during the procedure.

 Surgical errors are more common when working with inexperienced doctors, but even experienced doctors can and do make mistakes.
-These surgical errors sometimes may be as a result of surgical negligence and clear recklessness on the doctor’s part.
+These errors sometimes may be as a result of surgical negligence and clear recklessness on the doctor’s part.
 Where this is the case, it is possible to file a surgical error lawsuit against the doctor or the medical practitioner involved with the surgical operation error.